-Discounting is taking money from the future and bringing it to the present, and compounding is bringing money in the present and taking it into the future.
+Discounting takes money from the future and brings it to the present, and compounding brings money in the present and takes it into the future.
 Discounting and compounding are two sides of the same coin.

 With a conceptual understanding of discounting, we can now revisit the intrinsic value definition: The value of a business is equal to the amount of cash you can take out of it for the rest of its life discounted to the present.

-This definition shows us that in valuation cash is king.
-We can estimate the intrinsic value for any business or asset that has cash flows.
-This definition also implies that if an asset does not provide cash flows, it cannot be valued; instead, it can only be priced relative to what others have paid for it in the past.
+This definition shows us that in valuation, cash is king.
+We can estimate the intrinsic value of any business or asset that has cash flows.
+This definition also implies that if an asset does not provide cash flows, it cannot be valued; instead, it can only be priced relative to what others have paid for it.

 I’m going to repeat that as there’s a lot of confusion around this point.
 Only assets that produce cash can be valued.
 If you’re deciding what to pay for an asset based on what others have paid, you’re pricing the asset — you’re not valuing it.